hadmacker/campaign_pm/act4.md

 # Introducing the Villain

 As the party is searching through the warehouse, they hear a loud banging sound followed by the sound of creaking hinges as the double doors to the warehouse burst open.
 A hulking figure enters, dressed in dark robes with symbols of fire emblazoned on them, and his hair is wild and unkempt.
-In his hand, he holds a small glass vial filled with a strange green liquid.
+In his hand, he holds a glass vial filled with a strange green liquid.

+## Monologue 1

 "I have been watching you," he says, his voice low and dangerous.
-"You have seen too much.
-Now, you will pay the price."
+"I have been preparing for this for a long time," he says.
+"The City Watch will fall and a new order will rise in its place.
+And you, my dear adventurers, you have seen too much.
+And I will NOT allow you to interfere any longer."

 As he says this, you observe several henchmen running into the room behind him.